melvinrajendran/High-School-Computer-Science/README.md

   * If-else statements
   * Switch statements
 * Arrays
-* For, while, and do while loops
+* For, while, and do/while loops
   * Nested loops
 * Scanner
 * Methods